SKIL 6065/6066: Graduate Writing II

 Last updated 6/21/2019

 Visual: Animated video narrated by Emily Dahlen, Office of Academic Support Program Director.

 Audio: Emily Dahlen: Are you a master’s or doctoral student who’d like practice in forming an academic argument?
 Do you struggle with writing cohesive paragraphs Would you like peer support and instructor feedback on your writing?

-Graduate Writing II: Intermediate Composition Skills (CAEX 6065/6066) helps you build the skills necessary for evaluating and responding to the academic conversation.
+Graduate Writing II: Intermediate Composition Skills (SKIL 6065/6066) helps you build the skills necessary for evaluating and responding to the academic conversation.
 Topics covered include

 This 6-week course follows Graduate Writing I and is structured in a similar manner, with Discussions, Workshop Assignments, and Feedback Assignments.

 In Discussions, you develop and refine a 1-paragraph academic argument that contains a main idea, evidence, analysis, and a lead-out.